-$\square$ - The time given for effluent limitations of this permit listed under Interim Effluent Limitation and Final Effluent Limitations were established in accordance with [10 CSR 20-7.031(11)].
-The facility has been given a schedule of compliance to meet final effluent limits for E. coli.
-The five (5) year schedule of compliance allowed for this facility should provide adequate time to evaluate operations, obtain an engineering report, hold a bond election, obtain a construction permit and implement upgrades that may be required to meet effluent limits.
-Please see the Cost Analysis for Compliance attached as an appendix to the permit for further detail on how the socio-economic status of the community has impacted this SOC.
+$\square$ - The time given for effluent limitations of this permit listed under Interim Effluent Limitation and Final Effluent Limitations were established in accordance with [10 CSR 20-7.031(10)].
+The facility has been given a schedule of compliance to meet final effluent limits for Ammonia and E. coli.
+The previous permit issued on January 1, 2014 and modified on February 1, 2018 contained an 8 schedule of compliance for Ammonia.
+A new CAFCom was not conducted for the new Ammonia limits as the facility has converted to a batch discharging system.
+Therefore, final effluent limitations were re-calculated for Ammonia based on only the acute criteria as the facility will generate acute, episodic discharges.
+Discharges are not designed to be chronic and continuous as they are less than 30 days in duration; therefore, only the acute criterion was used to calculate wasteload allocations.
+This permit contains the remaining portion of the previous permit's schedule of compliance to allow the facility time to make sufficient operational changes so that consistent compliance with final effluent limits for Ammonia is attained.
+The schedule of compliance for Ammonia ends on December 31, 2021.

+The results of a new Cost Analysis for Compliance established a schedule of compliance for E. coli at eight (8) years.
+This schedule length should provide the facility with adequate time to evaluate operations, obtain an engineering report, hold a bond election, obtain a construction permit and implement upgrades required to meet effluent limits.
+Due to the medium economic burden on this community, of the cost of compliance, and associated difficulty in raising the necessary funding, the schedule has been established at 8 years in accordance with the Department's "Schedule of Compliance, Policy for Staff Drafting Operating Permits".
+Please see the

+Cost Analysis for Compliance attached as an appendix to the permit for further detail on how the socio-economic status of the community has impacted this SOC.